Brandon Boyd: Early life

+Boyd broke his nose twice; once getting an Easter egg to the face, and the other from being hit in the face with Dirk Lance's bass during a show.
+He opted to let the injuries heal on their own, but they only worsened his breathing the older he became.
+He claims to have sung and breathed from one nostril up until having surgery to fix the issue in December 2019.

+Career

 Incubus

 Boyd designed concert fliers that advertised Incubus' early performances.
-He occasionally plays guitar during live performances and is known for bringing unusual instruments into his songs, such as the didgeridoo and djembe.
+He occasionally plays guitar during live performances and brings other instruments into his songs, such as the didgeridoo and djembe.

 Boyd's voice was part of what enticed Sony's Epic/Immortal Records, along with the self-released album Fungus Amongus.
 The band was signed in 1996.
 Boyd's singing style in Incubus has often been compared to Mike Patton, vocalist of Faith No More and several other projects.
 Boyd has mentioned Patton as being an influence since he was an early teenager.
 Incubus' first two releases on the label, Enjoy Incubus and S.C.I.E.N.C.E. went largely unnoticed in the mainstream but subsequent releases Make Yourself and Morning View were commercial successes.
 Boyd attracted a large number of female fans.
 In a 2001 interview, Spin wrote "Considering his androgynous beauty and sweet demeanor, plus Incubus' kid-tested/mother-approved guitar rock, it's no surprise he's MTV's newest weapon of mass heartbreak.
-Girls scream for him to take his shirt off at Incubus shows (he usually obliges) and Teen People recently voted him one of 'The Hottest Guys in Music.'
+Girls scream for him to take his shirt off at Incubus shows (he usually obliges) and Teen People voted him one of 'The Hottest Guys in Music.'
 His sensitive-guy appeal sets him apart from today's testosterone-drunk rock".
-The band's 2004 release A Crow Left of the Murder... has continued their success, nominating the band for Best Hard Rock Performance in the 2005 Grammy Awards.
+The band's 2004 release A Crow Left of the Murder... was nominated for Best Hard Rock Performance in the 2005 Grammy Awards.
 On November 28, 2006, the band released Light Grenades.
-On June 16, 2009, Incubus released a greatest hits album titled Monuments and Melodies.
+In June 2009, Incubus released a greatest hits album, Monuments and Melodies.

-In 2011 Incubus finished their seventh studio album If Not Now, When?, released on July 12, 2011, followed by a tour.
+In 2011, Incubus finished their seventh studio album If Not Now, When?, released on July 12, 2011, followed by a tour.
 It was their final release under Sony.

-On December 13, 2014, they performed their upcoming single entitled "Trust Fall" at KROQ.
-They announced the release of two EP's in 2015 with the first, Trust Fall, released on March 24, 2015, through Island Records.
+On December 13, 2014, they performed their single entitled "Trust Fall" at KROQ.
+They announced the release of two EPs in 2015 with the first, Trust Fall, released on March 24, 2015, through Island Records.
 On February 5, 2015, the single "Absolution Calling" was released.
-Two years later, in February 2017, Boyd and Incubus teamed with Skrillex on a collaboration that was released under the title "8" in April 2017.
+Two years later, in February 2017, Boyd and Incubus worked with Skrillex on a collaboration that was released under the title "8" in April 2017.